-John Lennon gets criticised for Imagine like it’s some trite little ditty.
+John Lennon's song is often disparaged like it’s some trite little ditty.
 I don’t think so.
-The message of the song is as grounded as it is utopian.
-It is bluntly existentialist: there is no heaven!
-Lennon was asking us to imagine no heaven, no hell, no country, no possessions.
-For him these were abstractions, part of invented belief systems, often bizarre, often corrupt.
+Its message is firmly existentialist.
+We are being asked to imagine no heaven, no hell, no countries, no possessions.
+These are constructs, part of invented belief systems, often bizarre, often corrupt.

 You don’t have to read into the lyric too much to get to the man’s thoughts.
 He wasn’t making the case for a lion and lamb utopia as is sometimes supposed.
 He was too sardonic for that.
 He thought that if our constructs were imagined entities they could be re-imagined or simply abandoned.
 He also thought that humanity might come to live in harmony.
 In short: imagine there's no bullshit!
 Or in more prosaic terms: adopt better beliefs and try to be peaceful; it’s not so hard to do.